๐Ÿ’ปParallel and Distributed Computing

 Why This Matters

-In parallel and distributed computing, failure isn't a possibility—it's an inevitability.
+In parallel and distributed computing, failure isn't a possibility; it's an inevitability.
 When you're coordinating hundreds or thousands of nodes, hardware fails, networks partition, and processes crash.
-The AP exam tests your understanding of how systems maintain correctness and availability despite these failures.
-You're being tested on the fundamental tradeoffs between consistency, availability, performance, and resource overhead that every distributed system must navigate.
+Understanding how systems maintain correctness and availability despite these failures is central to this topic.
+You need to grasp the fundamental tradeoffs between consistency, availability, performance, and resource overhead that every distributed system must navigate.

 Redundancy-Based Approaches